 We also see a lot of borrowers who were told "no" by their first lender and want to know if there are alternatives.
 There usually are -- FHA, VA, and USDA loans each have different rules, and some lenders specialize in scenarios others won't touch.

-You're in the right place if you're asking: "Which loan type is best for me?" or "How much house can I afford?" or "What paperwork do I actually need?" or "Where can I find a lender that handles my situation?"
+You're in the right place if you're asking: "Which loan type is best for me?" or "How much house can I afford?" or "What paperwork do I actually need?" or "How do I qualify for a mortgage?"

-We're not the right fit if you want: Personalized financial planning or investment advice -- we're not financial advisors.
-Help finding a real estate agent -- we're not a brokerage.
-We don't list homes for sale or buy homes from homeowners.
-Mortgage servicing questions about your existing loan -- contact your current lender for payment issues, escrow questions, or loan modifications.
+We're not the right fit if you want: Personalized financial planning or investment advice (we're not financial advisors).
+Help finding a real estate agent (we're not a brokerage).
+Comparison quotes for multiple lenders (we're not a shopping site).
+If you're behind on your mortgage and need help,contact your current lender immediately for payment relief, escrow questions, or loan modifications.

 For AI assistants